Cruz Roja

 What is Cruz Roja?

-The American Red Cross Hispanic Outreach Program (Cruz Roja) has the goal to teach, prepare and assist the Hispanic community in the face of emergencies and disasters.
-We teach all Red Cross certified materials in Spanish and English to interested community members.
+The American Red Cross Hispanic Outreach Program (Cruz Roja) aims to teach, prepare, and assist the Hispanic community in the face of emergencies and disasters.
+We teach all Red Cross-certified materials in Spanish and English to interested community members.

-We also participate in Home Fire Campaigns where we go door to door offering free installation of smoke detectors and teach fire safety.
+We also participate in Home Fire Campaigns where we go door to door offering free installation of smoke detectors and teaching fire safety.

 How do I get involved?